Chiang Mai Day #1 Kennett’s Tour

 We needed a family break.
-I have done so much traveling myself this year, but sadly it has all been alone with work.
+I have done so much travelling myself this year, but sadly it has all been alone with work.
 I was chatting with a client over a few beers one evening, and we got on to travel and me being a foodie.
-James said; “In that case you simply must go to Chiang Mai, as that is the place I have had some of the very best food ever!”
+James said; “In that case, you simply must go to Chiang Mai, as that is the place I have had some of the very best food ever!”
 I was sold, I booked immediately and so started Chiang Mai Day #1 Kennett’s Tour.
-We checked in to The Empress Hotel, an absolutely cracker near the Ping River, close to the centre of town and all those wonderful restaurants.
+We checked in to The Empress Hotel, a cracker near the Ping River, close to the centre of town and all those wonderful restaurants.
 At $100 a night, including breakfast, and one free family dinner you really cannot complain can you.
 Give them a call at +66 53 253 199.

 Loving this already.
 Bring it on Chiang Mai.

 A very early start at 0500, for an 0730 flight.
 A great flight with Thai Air to Bangers, and then transfer to Thai Smiles for the short flight to Chiang Mai.
 Slightly painful was the fact that we had to walk the entire length of the airport from international to domestic at Bangers, and then the other way round when we landed at domestic, but our luggage was at international at Chiang Mai.
 OUCH!

 1st picture of the trip was at domestic Bangers airport – can you believe it, This is the fridge at BurgerKing.
 Check the third shelf – yep they serve beer in BurgerKing, so of course, as the kids were grabbing a BK, I grabbed a Heineken.